Libensemble/libe-community-examples/README.md

     simulation loop based on [DeepDriveMD](https://deepdrivemd.github.io/).
-    The simulation function parameterizes and executes molecular-dynamics evaluations from DeepDriveMD, while the persistent generator function runs each of DeepDriveMD's machine-learning training and model selection instances on the output.
+    The simulation function parameterizes and executes molecular-dynamics evaluations from DeepDriveMD, while the persistent generator function runs each of DeepDriveMD's machine-learning training and model selection operations on the output.
     The generator then selects the most promising output for subsequent MD tasks.
     See ``ddmd/readme.md`` for more information.
 Constructed by the libEnsemble team with help from [the DeepDriveMD team](https://deepdrivemd.github.io/team.html).